 Video: Marine Battery Care & Feeding

 In the accompanying video, New England Boating’s Tom Richardson walks you through the steps of making sure your batteries are in top shape for the boating season.
-If you don’t feel like watching, the steps are below in written form.
+And if you don’t feel like watching, the steps are listed below in written form.

 1.)
 Clean terminal posts and housing